ndu-bioinfo/BayesCurveFit/README.md

 A preprint can be found at: https://www.biorxiv.org/content/10.1101/2025.02.23.639769v1

 Data and supplementary data used in the manuscript can be found at https://zenodo.org/records/14948538

+The BayesCurveFit pipeline for processing Kinobeads data is available and can be found in the [examples/pipeline](https://github.com/ndu-bioinfo/BayesCurveFit/tree/main/examples/pipeline) directory of the repository.

 ## Installation Guide